Cod3dDOT/nibblet/README.md

 ## License

-This project strrives to be REUSE compliant.
+This project strives to be REUSE compliant.

+Generally:
+- Documentation is licensed under CC-BY-NC-SA-4.0
+- Code is licensed under AGPL-3.0-or-later
+- Config files are under CC0-1.0

 ```
     Nibblet: manifest V3 browser extension for remote script injection.